 I couldn’t believe my eyes.
-I was in totally shock as I watched her fall a feet.
+I was in total shock as I watched her fall a few feet.
 I should have done something that day.
 I should have told you to go home and I should have helped my best friend up, but I didn’t.
 I let things escalate.

 “Whoops!”
 You yelled down at her.